University of Minnesota Southern Research and Outreach Center

 For more information on the U of M Southern Research and Outreach Center or events being held at the Center contact 507.835.3620, or visit the website at http://sroc.cfans.umn.edu.

 The Southern Research and Outreach Center (SROC), located in Waseca, takes cutting edge science from the laboratory to the farm.
 Farming is still the number one industry in Minnesota and our region and SROC is working hard every day to make sure Minnesota farmers continue to feed the world.
 As a part of the University of Minnesotas College of Food, Agricultural and Natural Resource Sciences SROC conducts research on plant and animal farming techniques and then hands that off to farmers through teaching.

 Located on 928 acres SROC has been a proud member of the Waseca community since 1913.
-In addition to agriculture SROC tracks the weather in more detail than any meteorologist doeswant to know what the soil temperature was 20 below the surface on May 7, 1999 the folks at SROC can help you (it was 55 degrees).
-The SROC open house each fall is a must attend event – featuring a corn maze, free dinner and Goldie the Gopher.
+In addition to agriculture SROC tracks the weather in more detail than any meteorologist.
+Want to know what the soil temperature was 20 below the surface on May 7, 1999, the folks at SROC can help you (it was 55 degrees).

 From organic farming to plant genetics, livestock to conservation efforts SROC is leading Waseca and Minnesota into a new century of farming.